-Activity Deliverable(s) Completion Date A The Miami-Dade TPO will be leading this activity.
+Activity Deliverable(s) Completion Date Α The Miami-Dade TPO will be leading this activity.
 Provide administrative and technical support to develop the 2050 RTP in coordination with Broward and Palm Beach Counties.
 Coordinate with regional partners on 2050 Goals and Objectives and help develop regional priority projects and financial forecasts., and project identification.
 Transfer to Miami-Dade TPO FPN No: 439325-4-14-04 for FY 23 FPN No: 439325-4-14-03 for FY 24 Updated 2050 RTP / technical memorandums, as needed Dec 2024 FDOT will be leading this activity.
-Provide administrative and technical support, including training, documentation, and Training Workshops Annually/As requested by RTTAC-MS B maintenance service for activities to maintain urban modeling and forecasting/SERPM, provide model support for other planning Comprehensive Performance Measures report on modeling modules June 2024
+Provide administrative and technical support, including training documentation and Training Workshops Annually/As requested by RTTAC-MS В including training, documentation, and maintenance service for activities to maintain urban modeling and forecasting/SERPM, provide model support for other planning Comprehensive Performance Measures report on modeling modules June 2024

-Activity Deliverable(s) Completion Date projects, and optimize model usability/user- friendliness.
+Activity Deliverable(s) Completion Date projects, and optimize model usability/user-friendliness.
 Transfer to FDOT FPN No: 439325-4-14-XX for FY 23 In-house computer equipment to perform SERPM simulations and analyses June 2024 The Miami-Dade TPO will be leading this activity.
-Develop a 2020 based SERPM Model estimate and Design Report Jun 2024 Version 9, covering the Miami Urbanized Area, which includes Palm Beach, Broward, and Miami-Dade Counties, which accurately Data Collection / Compilation / Development Report Jun 2024 C reflects the travel demand patterns and markets for regional transit and highway projects, and make the model available to support the 2050 LRTP plan and 2050 RTP updates.
+Develop a 2020 based SERPM Model estimate and Design Report Jun 2024 Version 9, covering the Miami Urbanized Area, which includes Palm Beach, Broward, and Miami-Dade Counties, which accurately Data Collection / Compilation / Development Report Jun 2024 reflects the travel demandant responsible to the markets for regional traprojects, and make the number of the 2050 LRTP plupdates. reflects the travel demand patterns and markets for regional transit and highway projects, and make the model available to support the 2050 LRTP plan and 2050 RTP updates.
 Transfer to Miami-Dade TPO Model Calibration / Validation / Sensitivity Test Plan Jun 2024